Accepting PhD Students · 2026

 Model Predictive Control for Spacecraft Guidance

-We developed a framework for assessing the feasibility of deflecting hazardous asteroids via ion beams
+A framework assessing the feasibility of deflecting hazardous asteroids via ion beams for planetary defense.

-CORTEX is a sunlight aware, robust convex-tracking scheme for final approach in RPO missions
+A sunlight-aware, robust convex-tracking scheme for final approach in RPO missions.

-We developed the GRASP framework to handle end-to-end transfer and guidance of spacecraft servicing missions.
+End-to-end transfer and guidance framework for spacecraft servicing missions.

 Publications